friendica/docker/README.md

 ### Using a predefined config file

-You can create a `local.ini.php` and `COPY` it to `/usr/src/config`.
+You can create a `local.config.php` and `COPY` it to `/usr/src/config`.
-If no other environment variable is set, this `local.ini.php` will get copied to the config path.
+If no other environment variable is set, this `local.config.php` will get copied to the config path.

 # Maintenance of the image